exercism/python/exercises/practice/eliuds-eggs/.approaches/convert-to-binary-string/content.md

     return sum(map(int, bin(display_value)[2:]))
 ```

-Here, we directly `map` the elements of the binary string to `int`s without using a generator expression or a list comprehension.
+Here, we directly [`map`][map-built-in] the elements of the binary string to `int`s without using a generator expression or a list comprehension.

 This variant is the most concise of them all, but it may be not very comprehensible to those unfamilar with functional programming.